 Denali is a big, serious mountain with big mountain weather, geography and acclimatization issues.
 The following itinerary represents a very basic outline of what could happen on a given day during the course of a Denali expedition.
 Many factors can, and probably will, contribute to cause the following schedule to change.
 Our guides know the mountain and may elect to stray from this itinerary in order to give you the best possible shot at getting to the summit.

 DAY 1: MEETING DAY IN ANCHORAGE.
 Our team meeting takes place at 10 A.M. for an expedition orientation and equipment check.
 This is a very important meeting, which you must attend!
 Be sure to arrive in Anchorage early enough to make the meeting; which may require arriving a day early.
-Included in our expedition fees are two nights lodging before the expedition at the Millennium Alaska Hotel, which is conveniently located near downtown Anchorage.
+We will meet in the lobby of the Millennium Alaska Hotel.
+We offer optional lodging for our climbers for the two nights before your climb.
+The cost for this option is $160 for a shared room.
 We also provide transportation within Anchorage to pick up last minute items on the day of our team meeting.

 DAY 2: TRAVEL TO TALKEETNA AND FLY TO THE GLACIER.
 Mountain Trip provides our own shuttle service for team members to travel the several hours to Talkeetna.
 Everyone will need to register with the National Park Service prior to flying to the glacier.
 Weather permitting; we will fly into the Kahiltna Glacier at 7,200 feet that afternoon.
 Once on the glacier, everyone will need to pitch in to get Base Camp established so we can proceed with our on-glacier expedition orientation that will cover the following topics: glacier travel, crevasse rescue, sled rigging, rope management and camp site procedures.